Guacamole is easy to make and delicious with chips, tacos, or just on a spoon!

 - Avocados – We like haas avocados (versus Florida avocados) because they have a high fat content and are richer in flavor.
 Florida avocados tend to be on the sweeter side too.
 That said, in a pinch you can substitute Florida avocados just make sure to check the size as Florida avocados are much bigger than Haas.

 - Limes – The trick to getting the most juice from your limes is to microwave them for a few seconds before squeezing.
-I like a lot of lime flavor in my guacamole, but it’s easy to adjust if you don’t.
+I like a lot of lime flavor in mine, but it’s easy to adjust if you don’t.

-- Seasoning – The secret to this awesome guacamole is the seasoning!
+- Seasoning – The secret to this awesome recipe is the seasoning!
 We use a packet of Italian salad dressing seasoning to make quick delicious work of the recipe.

-- Spicy guacamole – Add some pickled jalapeno for guacamole with a kick.
+- Spicy guacamole – Add some pickled jalapeno for a kick.

 - Veggie guacamole – Chop some fresh tomato, onion, and green pepper to make a fun chunky extra healthy guac.

-- Sprinkle the seasoning, and finally stir in the lime juice!
+⭐ Finally, sprinkle the seasoning, and stir in the lime juice!

 What are the Benefits of Eating Guacamole